-My college years were overshadowed by my mother’s breast cancer which she endured for two years until dying at the end of my junior year.
+My college years were overshadowed by my mother’s breast cancer which she endured for two years before dying at the end of my junior year.
 I have zero recollection of where I spent Thanksgivings while I was a student or the few years after graduation when I lived on the Upper West Side as a real grown up.
 Those years were a blur.

 Until I met Phil.

-It was September 1997, I was 23 and we fell for hard for each other (I know, insert barf emoji here).
+It was September 1997, I was 23 and we fell for hard for each other (insert barf emoji here).
 Two months later we took the bus together from New York City to southern New Jersey to have the first of what would be many Thanksgiving dinners at his parents’ house.
 The food, décor and ambiance (wood burning fire place!
 Bloody Marys with actual celery sticks in them!) were straight out of the movies and like nothing I’d ever seen before.
 There was nowhere better to be on the last Thursday in November.

-Each year we’d return with me holding a tiny baby either in my arms or in my belly, depending what part of the biannual baby production cycle we were in, to stuff ourselves silly and pass out on the cozy couches.
+Each year we’d return with me holding a tiny baby either in my arms or in my belly, depending what part of the biannual baby production cycle we were in, stuff ourselves silly and pass out on the cozy couches.

 I say it was the worst, but it was probably lovely.
 The food was probably great.
 The mood was probably festive.
 Only I don’t remember any of it because 15 minutes before we sat down to dinner, I received a phone call with news that completely blindsided me.

 It was November 27, 2008, four days since I returned home after a successful preventative double mastectomy.
 Plastic tubing coming out of my upper and lower torso led post-surgical fluid away from my body and into lemon-sized rubber receptacles which had to be emptied a few times a day, their output recorded to monitor my healing progress.
 The liquid looked like very dark urine.
-It was gross.
 I had sutures and bandages everywhere, a weird bra stuffed with protective gauze and limited range of motion.
 The only clothes I could wear were leggings and oversized zip up hoodies.
 I looked like a walking science fair project, but, I reminded myself the worst was behind me.

 I was in no condition to take a 45-minute car ride with our kids who were 1,3,5 and 7 years old at the time so rather than skipping Thanksgiving that year Phil’s mom kindly brought Thanksgiving to us.
-She left nothing out.
 By the time she was done setting my dining room table, it looked exactly like hers always did, complete with ceramic turkey figurines and old projects that Phil and his brothers had made in pre-school.

-While she toiled in my kitchen and the kids ran rampant, hyped up on candies that their grandparents secretly gave them before dinner, Phil and I were up in our bedroom, enjoying a quiet moment of reflection.
+While she toiled in my kitchen and the kids ran rampant, hyped up on candies that their grandparents snuck to them before dinner, Phil and I were up in our bedroom, enjoying a quiet moment of reflection.
 We were about to start the difficult process of navigating my stitched up body down the staircase for the first time since I’d gotten home when the phone rang.
 It was my breast surgeon and my first thought was “Now THAT is top quality patient care, calling me on Thanksgiving eve to check on me.”

 ‘We’ve got to get down to dinner and we’ve got to put on happy faces.
 I’m not ready to talk about this with anyone yet,” I said.